Home Contents Index Member Center Download Collect! Users Help

 Access Rights

-This option lists all forms and menus in the system and shows which user groups are allowed to access them.
+This option lists all forms and menus in the system.
+It shows which user levels are allowed to access them and what the current degree of access is; Full, No Delete, Read Only or No Access.

 Password Settings